Hephaisteon/AI-project/README.md

 # agentic-ai-prototype

-A Python-based agentic AI system built with LangGraph that answers domain-specific questions through semantic PDF search and web search, including an optional email delivery using a multi-agent architecture.
+This project implements an agentic AI system using LangGraph that answers software-specific questions by reasoning over different information sources and iteratively improving its answers.
+The agent follows a stateful workflow, orchestrates based on collected context, tackles halucination by critique-based refinement and safe fallbacks and ensures termination.

 It explores
+- Semantic PDF search
-- orchestration
+- Web-based information retrieval
-- tool selection
+- Tool selection
-- similarity thresholds
+- Similarity thresholds
-- confidence scoring
+- Confidence scoring
-- critique-based refinement
+- Critique-based refinement
+- Iteration control
+- Tracing
-- iteration control.
+- Multi-agent architecture